STV journalists walk out over proposed job cuts and changes to news programme

 A total of 94% of National Union of Journalists (NUJ) members who voted in a strike ballot in December backed a walkout, while 98% supported action short of a strike.

-Picket lines were due to be set up outside the broadcaster’s Glasgow offices from 8.30am-1pm, and are due to do the same at its Aberdeen offices from 11am-1pm.
+Picket lines were due to be set up outside the broadcaster’s Glasgow offices from 8.30am-1pm, and were due to do the same at its Aberdeen offices from 11am-1pm.

 At the Glasgow walkout, the news team chanted “stop the cuts” and were cheered on by passers-by and commuters travelling through the city.